-In this paper, an experimental comparison between passive UHF RFID and active BLE radio frequency identification technologies is proposed within the context of stereo-RSSI data association in outdoor scenarios.
-A rough estimation of the location of the tagged object is obtained by means of a RSSI-distance model with parameters that are automatically computed by applying an automatic stereo-RSSI calibration process.
-A robust data association method based on a global nearest neighbor (GNN) and a new distance metric is presented to deal with complex outdoor scenarios in medium sized areas with a range up to 15m.
-To validate and compare both technologies an intelligent pedestrian crossing application is used as an example (see Fig. 1).
-A stereo-based pedestrian detection system [9] provides accurate locations of pedestrians that may carry portable RFID/BLE tags.
+In this paper, a new directional RSSI-distance model is proposed to improve the accuracy and stability of the distance measurements given by a passive UHF RFID system.
+All the model parameters are automatically obtained by applying an automatic stereo-RSSI calibration process.
+A robust data association method based on a global nearest neighbor and a new distance metric is presented to deal with complex outdoor scenarios in medium sized areas with a measurement range up to 15m.
+To validate the proposed approach an intelligent pedestrian crossing application is used as an example (see Fig. 1).
+A stereo-based pedestrian detection system [9] provides accurate localization of pedestrians that may carry passive and portable RFID tags.
 The most typical scenario involves several pedestrians crossing, but only one or two carrying a tag.
-The infrastructure has to estimate the tagged pedestrian among all the tracked ones to efficiently provide an adaptive response to users with disabilities [8].
+The infrastructure has to estimate the tagged pedestrian among all the tracked pedestrians to efficiently provide an adaptive response to users with disabilities [8].